 Bankruptcy as Implicit Health Insurance

 This paper examines the implicit health insurance households receive from the ability to declare bankruptcy.
-Exploiting cross-state and within-state variation in asset exemption law, I show that uninsured households with greater seizable assets make higher out-of-pocket medical payments, conditional on the amount of care received.
-In turn, I find that households with greater wealth-at-risk are more likely to hold health insurance.
+Exploiting multiple sources of variation in asset exemption law, I show that uninsured households with a greater financial cost of bankruptcy make higher out-of-pocket medical payments, conditional on the amount of care received.
+In turn, I find that households with greater wealth at risk are more likely to hold health insurance.
 The implicit insurance from bankruptcy distorts the insurance coverage decision.
-Using a microsimulation model, I calculate that the optimal Pigovian penalties are similar on average to the penalties under the Affordable Care Act (ACA).
+Using a microsimulation model, I calculate that the optimal Pigovian penalties are three-quarters as large as the average penalties under the Affordable Care Act.

 Keywords: H51, I13, K35

-JEL Classification: health insurance, bankruptcy, Affordable Care Act (ACA)working papers series
+JEL Classification: Health insurance, bankruptcy, Affordable Care Act (ACA), social insurance

 Suggested Citation: Suggested Citation